 Set within the North of the borough but from a local authority perspective is identified within their LDP as the Northern Connections Corridor (NCC) area and has an associated town centre regeneration strategy.
-It is important developments in this area are considered through the ISPB to ensure that any opportunity to work collaboratively is sought.
+This is a place-based area that does not align between health and the local authority and is something that win require discussion and potential alignment in the future.

-Ystrad Mynach is a key area with the potential to connect the most deprived parts of the County Borough in the north with economic, leisure and cultural opportunities offered in the Mid Valleys area and in the south of the County Borough.
+Ystrad Mynach is a key area that forms the core of the mid valleys conurbation and is a primary centre with the potential to connect the most deprived parts of the County Borough in the north with economic, leisure and cultural opportunities offered in the Mid Valleys area and in the south of the County Borough.